kaa/html-sandbox/README.md

 html-sandbox
 ============

-A simple livereload sandbox with gulp.
+A simple livereload sandbox with gulp, just do:

+    % npm install
+    % gulp